Spacial/awesome-systools/README.md

 - [wttr.in](https://github.com/chubin/wttr.in): The right way to check the weather. wttr.in is a console-oriented weather forecast service that supports various information representation methods like terminal-oriented ANSI-sequences for console HTTP clients (curl, httpie, or wget), HTML for web browsers, or PNG for graphical viewers.
 - [Linux Terminal Goods](http://diego-pacheco.blogspot.com/2019/09/linux-terminal-goods.html)
 - [navi](https://github.com/denisidoro/navi): An interactive cheatsheet tool for the command-line
-- [cast.sh](https://github.com/hericlesme/cast-sh): ￼An adorable instance of your terminal in your browser
+- [cast.sh](https://github.com/hericlesme/cast-sh): An adorable instance of your terminal in your browser
 - [Tuning your bash or zsh shell on Fedora Workstation and Silverblue](https://fedoramagazine.org/tuning-your-bash-or-zsh-shell-in-workstation-and-silverblue/)
 - [forgit](https://github.com/wfxr/forgit) is a utility tool for git taking advantage of fuzzy finder fzf.
 [Interactive Git Commands With Previews Powered By fzf Fuzzy Finder](https://www.linuxuprising.com/2019/11/forgit-interactive-git-commands-with.html)
 - [shellshare](https://github.com/vitorbaptista/shellshare): Live terminal broadcasts